x0protivol/Meta.omni/README.md

 node scripts/sample-script.js
 npx hardhat help
 ```
+2nd Repo for more functionality : https://github.com/x0protivol/metaomni

 # Current Project Status --> Submission Lukso Hackathon 29.11.2021

-Our Front end partially implement, design has been integraded as well as wallet connect, in order to connect with Universal Blockchain Profile
+Our Front end  implement, design has been integraded as well as wallet connect and metamask integration , in order to connect with Universal Blockchain Profile

-Voting contract has been implemented but has not been integrated.
+Voting contract has been implemented.

 Design: https://www.figma.com/file/ZsV6BxhPL7NlujivwjaVPo/meta-omnifinery?node-id=1%3A3